- 14 Apr 2020

 A: It will be important for each landlord to make these decisions having regard to their own situation, the characteristics of their tenants and service users and local circumstances.
 You should take a risk-based approach as the situation develops, and should keep the position under constant review.
 Clearly, actions and services which relate to the health and safety of their tenants will be of primary importance.
 You should consider how you will advise tenants and service users about any changes in services.

 You should notify the Regulator if you have to suspend the delivery of services.
-The Regulator will monitor the impact of Coronavirus-Covid-19 on social landlords and will report any significant impact to the Scottish Government.
+The Regulator will monitor the impact of COVID-19 on social landlords and will report any significant impact to the Scottish Government.

 Q What should we do if our governing body cannot meet because of advice to avoid such gatherings or because we cannot achieve a quorum because members are unwell with Coronavirus Covid-19?